 LASIK is laser vision correction with no need for stitches or even bandages.
 The recovery period is quick, although you will need someone to drive you back from your appointment.
 You should notice an improvement in your vision within 24 to 48 hours and you generally can return to work or your usual activities within a day or two.
 After a 3-month stabilization period, your improved eyesight should last several years!

 Did you know that 90 – 95% of people who undergo PRK achieve 20/25 vision or better without wearing glasses or contacts?
 As you age, you may need glasses for near activities, like reading, as it’s normal for your vision to decline over time.
 PRK is a laser-assisted surgery, similar to LASIK, that achieves long-term vision benefits without having the side effects of dry eyes and glare.

-There are many ways to treat myopia.
+There are many ways to treat nearsightedness.
 The best way to know which type of treatment is right for you is through a comprehensive eye exam.
-At Real Eyes Optometry, providing personalized and positive eye care to patients everyday is our primary focus.
+At Real Eyes Optometry, providing personalized and positive eye care to patients every day is our primary focus.
 Schedule your appointment today and start seeing the way you want to.